BakkerGames/DAGS/SYNTAX.md

 bool ValidateDictionary(StringBuilder result)

 >Checks that the dictionary is valid for use with DAGS.
 Returns all errors found.
-Includes checking all scripts with ValidateScript.
+Includes checking all scripts with ValidateScript().

 bool ValidateScript(string script, StringBuilder result)

 >Checks that the script has correct syntax.
+Returns all errors found.

+bool ValidateSyntax(string script, StringBuilder result)

+>Checks that the script has correct syntax, but doesn't check function names.
 Returns all errors found.

 string PrettyScript(string script)